findthefunction/goldendwarf/README.md

     -  Binanace API
     -  Tweepy Library (Twitter API)
 - Database
-    - MongoDB for data storage (for future referencing and retrieving relevant tables for the interactive dashboard)
+    - MongoDB for data storage (for future referencing and retrieving relevant tables for the interactive dashboard).

 ## Dashboard
 - Check out our [Demo Video](https://www.youtube.com/watch?v=7wdJV34Jdxc&t=2s) to see how the interactive dashboard operates.